EmrePrlk/AWS_Lessons/aws-cdk/dynamodb-lambda/README.md

-# Welcome to your CDK Python project!
+# An Earthquake Data Collection CDK Python project!

 This is a blank project for CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`